 - Ripe bananas, strawberries, papaya, citrus fruits

-- Pickled or fermented foods (sauerkraut, mixed pickles)
+- Pickled or fermented foods (i.e. sauerkraut)

 - Soy sauce

-- Coffee, black and green tea
+- Coffee, black and green teas

 - Energy drinks

-Many of our customers with Histamine Intolerance report that they are particularly troubled by long-lasting foods, such as those in cafeterias or on hot buffets.
+Many of our customers with histamine intolerance report that they are particularly troubled by long-lasting foods, such as those in cafeterias or on hot buffets.

 Some studies suggest that in addition to adhering to the diet, a daily dose of vitamin C and vitamin B6 helps alleviate symptoms.
-A deficiency of one or both of these vitamins seems to encourage Histamine Intolerance.
+A deficiency of one or both of these vitamins seems to encourage histamine intolerance.

-Additional therapy options: Anti-histamines and DAO-enzyme replacement therapy
+Additional therapy options: anti-histamines and DAO-enzyme replacement therapy

 Please see also: